 For a low-maintenance plant that can take the sun and survive with little water, try prickly pear.
 This evergreen cactus makes an attractive backdrop in mixed borders, and even adds some color of its own.
 It provides food and shelter for animals, making it a great Florida-friendly choice for any yard.

-Gardeners love the bright yellow flowers that appear in spring and summer, and then give way to bright red, egg-shaped fruits.
-The fruits have a tart watermelon-like flavor.
+Gardeners love the colorful flowers that appear in spring and summer, and then give way to bright red, egg-shaped fruits.
 Just be sure to peel or singe them before eating, since they do have spines.
 Or try growing one of the spineless types for all the fun without the hassle.

 Native to the U.S., Mexico, and South America, prickly pear grows well in many parts of the world.
 This plant is a member of the genus Opuntia which includes a number of species, many of which have edible pads and fruits.

 Pads are rapidly-growing flattened stems that are elliptical or oblong shaped and range in size (generally between 4 and 18 inches long) depending on the species.
 They have smooth skin that can be bright green to blue-gray in color and some species have spines.
 Opuntia spp. flowers come in a range of warm-hued colors like orange, yellow, red, and pink, depending on the species and variety.